 Non-fossil materials of biological origin - residues of agricultural and forestry origin, secondary products and waste from the agri-food industry - which can be used to produce energy and thus reduce dependence on fossil sources such as oil.
 Biomass is considered as neutral in CO2 emissions as the cycle time to absorb CO2 is relatively short (e.g. a tree would take a few years to absorb the amount of CO2 that it would produce once burnt).

-The use of alternative fuels (CDR, waste oils, animal meal) substituting traditional fuels is saving energy resources from non-renewable sources.
+The use of alternative fuels (CDR, waste oils, animal meal) substituting traditional fuels with savings of energy resources from non-renewable sources and the reducing of pollution.

 Carbon dioxide (CO2)

 Oxide acid (anhydride) formed by a carbon atom bound to two oxygen atoms.
-Colorless, odorless and tasteless gas, heavier than air, which is formed in all the processes of combustion, respiration, decomposition of organic material, due to the total oxidation of the carbon and the decarbonization of the limestone.
+Colorless, odorless and tasteless gas, heavier than air, which is formed in all the processes of combustion, respiration, decomposition of organic material, due to the total oxidation of the carbon and, in the cement industry, the limestone decarbonization.
 It is an essential substance in the life processes of plants and animals, but it is also responsible for the increase in global warming.
 Carbon dioxide, transparent to sunlight, absorbs infrared radiation emitted by the earth's surface, causing the so-called "greenhouse effect".
-The cement process is emitting CO2 from two sources: from the calcination of raw materials (mainly limestone) and from the combustion of fuel.
+The cement process is emitting CO2 from two sources: the calcination of raw materials (mainly limestone) and the combustion of fuels for heat production.

 Natural process according to which a material or a living species absorb atmospheric CO2 during the life cycle, increasing its environmental sustainability over the useful life of the product.
 This is also the case for concrete.
-From the chemical point of view, carbonation is the reaction between calcium oxide (CaO), an alkaline product of hardened concrete and CO2, which results in the formation of calcium carbonate (CaCO3): CaO + CO2 = CaCO3 (limestone).
+From the chemical point of view, carbonation is the reaction between calcium oxide (CaO), an alkaline product of hardened concrete and CO2.
+The reaction results in the formation of calcium carbonate (CaCO3): CaO + CO2 = CaCO3 (limestone).

 European Cement Association based in Brussels.

 Hydraulic binder holding together other minerals, granules and other constituent parts of the rocks.
 When mixed with water, it reacts giving rise to a plastic mass that gradually hardens.
 Different types of cement can be produced according to the desired characteristics and performance using different raw materials and fineness.
 Cement is the main component of concrete and is the most used building material in the world, with billions of tons sold every year.
 White cement of which Cementir Group is world leader, is a product with very specific characteristics including whiteness.
 Its production process is slightly different from gray cement as it requires a rigorous raw materials selection and some variations in the process such as a different cooling/quenching.
-White cement is a niche market as world production does not exceed 20Mt per annum).
+White cement is a niche market as world production is around 20Mton per annum.

 Clastic sedimentary rock consisting predominantly of minute colloidal particles of hydrated aluminum silicates associated with very fine sandy debris.
 It is used in the cement process to bring some of the necessary component such as silica, alumina.